cardano-scaling/hydra/README.md

 interfaces the Cardano blockchain and provides an API to clients such as the included terminal user interface `hydra-tui`.

+On the Cardano Summit 2021 we talked about the overall vision, how the Hydra Head works and showed a [demo :movie_camera:](https://summit.cardano.org/sessions/hydra-the-multi-headed-scalability-protocol).

 :warning: This is still prototypical and exploratory work shared here for your interest - it is NOT ready for production (yet) :warning: